WebFiori/cli/README.md

 ```

 Arguments provided as an associative array.
 Index is name of the argument and the value of the index is sub-associative array of options.
-Each argument can have following options:
+Each argument can have the following options:
 * `optional`: A boolean. if set to true, it means that the argument is optional.
 Default is false.
 * `default`: An optional default value for the argument to use if it is not provided.
 * `description`: A description of the argument which will be shown if the command `help` is executed.